-I list out great multipurpose options for modifiers and lights on my Artificial Light Gear Guide, but below are some of my modifiers that I frequently use.
+I list out great multipurpose options for modifiers and lights inside my free mini course Pick Your Perfect Light, but below are some of my modifiers that I frequently use.
 Bear in mind that I don’t necessarily recommend starting with all or any of these unless you know they’ll serve your needs.
 If you need help figuring out which lights and modifiers will serve you best feel free to join us in my course Artificial Academy where you can get personalized support and answers to your questions.

 Glow EZ Lock 31’’ x 47’’ – a great multipurpose modifier and one I’m using fairly frequently for stills and video